Andrew Haldane: With the Old Breed

 Eugene Sledge, a mortar-man in Company K, describes what happened to his company's commander in his book, With the Old Breed: At Peleliu and Okinawa:

 At the time of Captain Haldane's death, the bulk of Company K was operating with its parent battalion (3/5) on Hill 140 within the Umurbrogol Pocket.
 In an attempt to orient himself to the strange terrain his company was occupying, Haldane was peeking over a ridge and was shot by a Japanese sniper and was killed instantly.
 First Lieutenant Thomas J. Stanley succeeded him as commander of K/3/5.
 Stanley led Company K through the remainder of the Peleliu campaign and on to Okinawa the following spring.

 In his book, Sledge pays his leader a tribute:

 Capt.
 Andy Haldane wasn't an idol.
 He was human.
 But he commanded our individual destinies under the most trying conditions with the utmost compassion.
 We knew he could never be replaced.
 He was the finest Marine officer I ever knew.
 The loss of many close friends grieved me deeply on Peleliu and Okinawa.
 But to all of us the loss of our company commander at Peleliu was like losing a parent we depended upon for security – not our physical security, because we knew that was a commodity beyond our reach in combat, but our mental security....
 So ended the outstanding combat career of a fine officer who had distinguished himself at Guadalcanal, Cape Gloucester, and Peleliu.
 We had lost our leader and our friend.
 Our lives would never be the same.
 But we turned back to the ugly business at hand.

 Haldane was portrayed by actor Scott Gibson in the 2010 HBO miniseries The Pacific, which is partially based on With the Old Breed.

 Islands of the Damned

 Romus "R.V."
-Burgin, another mortar-man in Company K, also speaks highly of Captain Haldane in his own memoir, Islands of the Damned: A Marine at War in the Pacific:
+Burgin, the senior mortar-man of Sledge's mortar squad in Company K, also speaks highly of Captain Haldane in his own memoir, Islands of the Damned: A Marine at War in the Pacific:

 (Captain Haldane) was as well liked as any officer I knew.
 I never heard him raise his voice at any man.
 He was firm, but he was a gentleman, and compassionate.